microsoft/azurelinux/toolkit/docs/building/dedicated_guides/build_packages.md

 There are two ways to build packages:

 1) Let the scheduler figure out all of the required packages and build everything from source with the versions in the current branch.
-2) Only build the very specific packages you care about, get **EVERYTHING ELSE** from the stable releases.
+2) Only build the very specific packages you care about, and get **EVERYTHING ELSE** from the stable releases.

-Option `#2` is generally faster, but can lead to accuracy issues.
+Option #2 is generally faster, but can lead to accuracy issues.
 If one of your packages' dependencies has also been changed in your branch but not published, the build will use the older published version.
-This is often fine for quick development work but is not good enough for final testing.
+This is often fine for quick development work, but is not good enough for final testing.

 ### Signatures